-- years: no more than one extension can be granted.
+- Extension up to a maximum of 2,5 years: no more than one extension can be granted.
 No further extension, of other type, can be granted. - no more than two consecutive extensions can be granted.
 In the event an additional extension is requested the requirements of the "2.5 year extension" are to be carried out and the shaft survey due date, prior to the previous extension(s), is extended for a maximum of 2.5 years.